top of page

 DOCUMENTS

-12,500 documents about music production in concentration camps form 1933 to 1953 (USB, diaries, notes, music books).
+12,500 documents about music production in concentration camps from 1933 to 1953 (digital files, diaries, notes, music books).

 PUBLICATIONS

-3,000 publications on concentrationary music production from 1933 to 1953
+3,000 publications documenting concentrationary music production from 1933 to 1953.

 AUDIO RECORDINGS